LRP4RAG: Detecting Hallucinations in Retrieval-Augmented Generation via Layer-wise Relevance Propagation: Conclusion

 \section{Conclusion}

-In this work, we propose a LRP-based approach LRP4RAG to detect RAG hallucinations.
+In this work, we propose an LRP-based approach LRP4RAG to detect RAG hallucinations.
 Different from existing works that utilize RAG to mitigate LLM hallucination, we aim to discuss and explore vulnerability in RAG.
-We look into LLMs inner states and consider the relevance between the prompt and response.
+We look into internal states of LLMs and consider the relevance between the context and answer.
 We find the difference of relevance distribution between normal and hallucinated samples, and use it as evidence for classification.
 Extensive experiments show LRP4RAG achieves performance gains over strong baselines.